 On a random note, I heard that show me the money season 7 is actually 777 which made me think that it’s airing on 7-7-2018 (okay I realize now that the year is 2018 so it doesn’t match up 100% lol) and I got excited and overwhelmed because I feel like I have my hands full with produce 48 because the episodes are so long.
 But then I realized nothing aired on that day and I find out that the auditions are kicking off on 7-7 and the show is airing in September.

 on another random note I love learning Korean from song lyrics especially rap stuff like ZICO because there’s wayaku available (japanese translation) and also english translations available.
-It saves me a lot of time because the problem is either I don’t know the words or I don’t know how to interpret or inference the intended meaning of the lyrics (since there’s no subject so you gotta inference that and more + any new cool, hip, lingo that I am not savvy on.
+It saves me a lot of time because the problem is either I don’t know the words or I don’t know how to interpret or infer the intended meaning of the lyrics (since there’s no subject so you gotta infer that and more + any new cool, hip, lingo that I am not savvy on.
 I seem to have more problem understanding korean song lyrics since korean grammar is more complex than Japanese grammar to say the least lol.
 I think I read somewhere there’s 10x more grammar somewhere but who knows… japanese has less grammar and keeps it simple but has pitch accent to make up for the difficulty level lol) and I notice this happens way more frequently rap stuff and trying to tackle this with only a dictionary (especially korean korean one depending on the word ) or google is just time-consuming.
 This is kinda related since wanna one members collaborated with zico for the sub unit song and I mined from the wayaku while referencing the english translation.